 If you’re at the Dixon, stay for lunch at Park + Cherry, which features tantalizing seasonal options like watermelon salad with garlic-ginger shrimp.
 For fancy-yet-funky fare in a unique setting, check out Libro at Laurelwood, a cozy restaurant inside Laurelwood’s Novel Bookstore.
 The menu features hearty fare like house-made pasta and chicken Chardonnay.

-For something MICHELIN-recognized, Hog & Hominy, awarded a MICHELIN Bib Gourmand, offers a playful Southern-Italian mashup with wood-fired pizzas, small plates, and some of the most creative dishes in East Memphis.
-Or settle in at Bog & Barley, a striking gastropub known for its warm, Irish-inspired comfort food and eye-catching design from rich wood details to its intricate, cathedral-like ceiling and cozy pub-style seating.
+For something MICHELIN-recognized, Hog & Hominy, which was honored as a MICHELIN Bib Gourmand restaurant, offers a playful Southern-Italian mashup with wood-fired pizzas, small plates and some of the most creative dishes in East Memphis.
+Or settle in at Bog & Barley, a striking gastropub known for its warm, Irish-inspired comfort food and eye-catching design, including rich wood details, an intricate, cathedral-like ceiling and cozy pub-style seating.

 Browse boutiques and antiques

-For a truly unique shopping experience, head to Chickasaw Oaks, an indoor marketplace with Colonial designed storefronts with indoor cobblestone walkways.
-Shops like Boshi Botanical, Memphi's first zero-waste store with handcrafted soaps and natural body products, Penn Home & Design Co., and Kokoro, a Japanese-inspired housewares, stationery, origami, and gifts.
+For a truly unique shopping experience, head to Chickasaw Oaks, an indoor marketplace with Colonial-designed storefronts with indoor cobblestone walkways.
+Try shops like Boshi Botanical, Memphi's first zero-waste store with handcrafted soaps and natural body products; Penn Home & Design Co.; and Kokoro, offering Japanese-inspired housewares, stationery, origami and gifts.
 Don't forget to grab a bite or coffee at French bakery La Baguette.
-Laurelwood Shopping Center is a well-curated collection of original boutiques for high-end fashion like Joseph's and Sachi and home décor.
+Laurelwood Shopping Center is a well-curated collection of original boutiques for high-end fashion, like Joseph's and Sachi, and home décor.
 It’s also home to indie bookstore Novel, where you might pick up a local bestseller as your next vacation read.

 Find a thrill

 Looking for a day full of fun for the whole family?
 Challenge your wits at Memphis Escape Rooms, where you can tackle locally designed puzzles like The Magician’s Code or Jester’s Revenge.
-For a truly unforgettable experience, head to Amuse: The Adventure Museum, where 30+ interactive rooms make you feel like you’re competing on the set of a high-energy game show full of challenges, social games, and laughs for kids and adults alike.
+For a truly unforgettable experience, head to Amuse: The Adventure Museum, where 30+ interactive rooms make you feel like you’re competing on the set of a high-energy game show full of challenges, social games and laughs for kids and adults alike.
+For the ultimate adventure, head to High Point Climbing, with both indoor and outdoor courses including a 54 foot wall and Kid Zone.

 Discover how Memphis does fine dining